preciofishbone/OmniaDocsG2/pages/hide-page/index.rst

-Hide one or several pages
+Hide one or more pages
 ==============================

 Using this option you can hide a page, draft or published, or a whole section of main page and sub pages.
 Even a page that has been published for a while, with any number of versions, can be hidden.